snphillips/meeting-background-maker-client/README.md

 `npm start`

-your browser should open to http://localhost:3000/ voila!
+Your browser should open to http://localhost:3000/

+Voila!

+You wont be able to do much without the server for this app running.
+See the repo "snphillips/meeting-background-maker-client" to get started with that.